one-ware/one-ware.com/docs/studio/02-changelog.md

 - Added binaries for linux, if snap is not available

 ## 0.17.6.0

+**There was a bug with the builtin updater, make sure to manually download this update**

 - Fix IDE Updater download path
 - Update VHDL / Verible support